 I am not sure how many times Abraham Lincoln made comments about another President’s manhood.
-I am betting that it is very few, and not in public.
+I am betting that it is a very few, and not in public.

-At this point, you might be wondering how Trump manages to maintain his image despite all the Twitter mistakes.
+At this point, you might be wondering how Trump managed to maintain his image despite all the Twitter mistakes.
 That boils down to the large number of retweets he gets, and the online respect that comes from those high numbers.
 He is social proof personified.

 While the initial Covfefe tweet was retweeted thousands of times before it was taken down, Trump was able to turn it to his favor with the even larger number of retweets he gained from that succeeding tweet playing upon it.